ajayvista/others/books.md

 ## U
 - Unlimited Power - By Tony Robbins
 - Unshakeable - By Tony Robbins
+- UNSCRIPTED: Life, Liberty, and the Pursuit of Entrepreneurship - By MJ DeMarco

 ## W
 - What does it Mean to be Human? - By Frederick Franck, Janis Roze, and Richard Connolly